PrivateCoffee/matrix-gptbot/README.md

 ## License

 This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file for details.